adryd325/website/_posts/2024-04-02-making-my-radio-into-a-pager.md

 ### XPR 6550 Data Settings

 Global settings:
-- General Settings -> TX Preamble Duration (ms): 1020 (radio wakeup preamble, only needs to be high if you plan on using scan lists.
+- General Settings -> TX Preamble Duration (ms): 1020 (radio wake up preamble, only needs to be high if you plan on using scan lists.
 This could probably be set even lower, and should be set as low as possible on amateur networks to avoid congestion, as it hogs the channel sending garbage that entire duration)
 - Network -> CAI Network: 12
 - Network -> Forward to PC: Disabled (when this is enabled, all packets are forwarded over usb, completely disabling text message parsing on the radio)
 - Network -> TMS Radio ID: (Consult your network, 9099 for HBnet)